 - Autism Society of Iowa College Scholarship Program Application

-Iowans with ASD qualify for $500 autism scholarships, which can be used for both college and vocational schools.
+- Iowans with ASD qualify for $500 autism scholarships, which can be used for both college and vocational schools.
 Applicants must submit a cover page, documentation of status as an individual with ASD, two letters of reference, and a personal statement of no more than 500 words.
 Individuals not on the spectrum, but who are interested in working in fields related to people with ASD, can also apply for two other scholarships offered by the Autism Society of Iowa.
-The deadline to apply is March 1, 2018.

 - Autistic Self Advocacy Network Autistic Scholars Fellowship Program